Georeactor/drawnLayer/README.md

 # drawn-layer

-An extension of Leaflet's canvas tile layer and Mapzen's vector tiles, to help you make colorful, custom-rendered maps.
+A canvas tile layer using OpenStreetMap data and Mapzen's vector tiles, to help you make colorful, custom-rendered maps.

+Runs on Google Maps and Leaflet maps.

 Library includes GitHub's open source <a href="https://github.com/github/fetch">polyfill for fetch</a>

-Minified version created by jsmin.
+Minified versions created by jsmin.

-## Example
+## <a href="https://georeactor.github.io/drawnLayer/">Leaflet Example</a>

 Suppose you wanted to draw shapes where OpenStreetMap returned landuse with ```kind=residential```